i05nagai/memorandum/language/english_speaking.md

 * blunt
     * direct in search
     * not sharp
-* expat
-    * expatriate; a person who lives outside their home country
-    * Contrary to his expectations, his life as an expat was full of hardship
 * harmony
     * in harmony
         * It's important for different races to live in harmony.